 An interdisciplinary perspective on how science can help understand and address environmental management problems.

-Coordinator: Professor Michael McCarthy
+Coordinators: Dr Brad Clarke & Professor Michael McCarthy

-This specialisation examines how science can help understand and address environmental management problems emphasising: the role of quantitative methods in environmental science; the skills required to analyse and model environmental systems and processes; and a high level of ability to analyse and evaluate environmental issues.
+This specialisation examines how science can help understand and address environmental management problems, emphasising the role of quantitative methods in environmental science, the skills required to analyse and model environmental systems and processes, and a high level of ability to analyse and evaluate environmental issues.

 Students will focus on processional practice for the private and government sectors and can gain real-world experience through internship and industry-based research subjects.